paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 #### Termination of Reporting Requirements
 For termination, effective Dec.
 31, 2021, of provisions in subsec. (h) of this section requiring submittal of annual report to Congress, see section 1061 of Pub.
 L. 114–328, set out as a note under [section 111 of this title](./chapter-002-department-of-defense.md#section-111).

+#### Congressionally Directed Programs for Test and Evaluation Oversight
+Pub.
+L. 119–60, div.
+A, title II, § 219, Dec.
+18, 2025, 139 Stat.
+778, provided that: “(a) Requirement.—The Director of Operational Test and Evaluation shall include in the annual report required by [section 139(h) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section139/h&num=0&edition=prelim), United States Code, an assessment of the operational and live fire test and evaluation activities for—“(1) command and control and data integration architecture for layered integrated missile defense of the homeland; “(2) the Joint Fires Network; and “(3) the Cryptographic Modernization Program. “(b) Alternative Pathway.—For any effort under subsection (a) assigned to the software acquisition pathway pursuant to [section 3603 of title 10](./chapter-253-rapid-acquisition-procedures.md#section-3603), United States Code, the Director of Operational Test and Evaluation shall assess the effort in accordance with the alternative test and evaluation pathway established by section 218 of this Act [[10 U.S.C.
+4171](./chapter-307-test-and-evaluation.md#section-4171) note].”

+#### Requirement to Maintain Certain Test and Evaluation Activities
+Pub.
+L. 119–60, div.
+A, title IX, § 904(b), Dec.
+18, 2025, 139 Stat.
+1009, provided that: “(1) Limitation.—During the period beginning on the date of the enactment of this Act [Dec.
+18, 2025] and ending on September 30, 2027, the Secretary of Defense may not—“(A) divest or consolidate a capability specified in paragraph (2); “(B) transfer responsibility for such a capability away from the organization responsible for the capability as of the date of the enactment of this Act; or “(C) take any other action that would reduce the scope or effectiveness of the capability. “(2) Capabilities described.—The capabilities specified in this paragraph are—“(A) the Cyber Assessment Program; “(B) the Center for Countermeasures; “(C) the Test and Evaluation Threat Resource Activity; “(D) the Joint Technical Coordinating Group for Munitions Effectiveness Program; “(E) the Joint Aircraft Survivability Program; “(F) the Joint Test and Evaluation Program; and “(G) the Test and Evaluation Transformation Program. “(3) Waiver.—The Secretary of Defense, acting through the Director of Operational Test and Evaluation, may a waive the limitation under paragraph (1) with respect to capability specified in paragraph (2), on a case-by-case basis, if—“(A) the Secretary submits to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a plan for divesting, consolidating, transferring, or otherwise reducing the scope or effectiveness the capability (as the case may be), which shall include—“(i) in the case of a capability proposed to be transferred to another organization within the Department of Defense—“(I) identification of the organization to which such capability will be transferred; and “(II) an explanation of the level of resources needed to sustain such capability at the new organization, staffing levels for the capability at such organization, and any agreements needed to implement the proposed transfer; and “(ii) in the case of a capability proposed to be divested or consolidated by the Secretary, a justification for the divestment or consolidation together with an explanation of how the proposed divestment or consolidation will not result in a loss of capabilities or functions in a manner that poses a risk to any mission of the Department of Defense; and “(B) a period of 30 days has elapsed following the date on which the plan under subparagraph (A) was submitted. “(4) Resources.—The Secretary of Defense shall ensure that sufficient funding and personnel are made available to the Director of Operational Test and Evaluation to maintain the capabilities specified in paragraph (2) during the period in which the limitation under paragraph (1) applies.”

 #### Annual Assessment of Ballistic Missile Defense System
 Pub.
 L. 116–92, div.
 A, title XVI, § 1689, Dec.
 20, 2019, 133 Stat.
 1789, provided that: “(a) Annual Assessment.—As part of the annual report of the Director of Operational Test and Evaluation submitted to Congress under [section 139 of title 10](./chapter-004-office-of-the-secretary-of-defense.md#section-139), United States Code, the Director shall include an assessment of the ballistic missile defense system and all of the elements of the system that have been fielded or are planned, as of the date of the assessment, including—“(1) the operational effectiveness, suitability, and survivability of the ballistic missile defense system and the elements of the system that have been fielded or tested; and “(2) the adequacy and sufficiency of the test program of such system as of the date of the assessment, including with respect to the operational realism of the tests. “(b) Form.—Each assessment under subsection (a) may be submitted in unclassified form, and may include a classified annex.”